tastyCheese/tpg-voronoi/README.md

 # tpg-voronoi

 A tool for creating Voronoi diagrams from a set of geolocated points.
-Designed for finding the closest photos to an arbitrary point for The Photo Game.
+Designed for finding the closest photos to an arbitrary point for Travel Pics Game.

 ## TODO/Wish list
 In no particular order: